spree/spree/guides/content/developer/tutorials/extensions.md

 ## Introduction

-This tutorial continues where we left off in the [getting started](/developer/tutorials/getting_started/) tutorial.
+This tutorial continues where we left off in the <%= link_to "Getting Started", 'getting_started' %>) tutorial.
 Now that we have a basic Spree store up and running, let's spend some time customizing it.
 The easiest way to do this is by using Spree extensions.

 ### What is a Spree Extension?